SPFPP 342: Herpes identity crisis

 I will wander as I write this so try and keep up.
 I’m at more than 350 podcast episodes talking about herpes and our emotions underlying it as they directly impact stigma.
 In 2024 we finalized some survey data from more than 1,000 people living with herpes and 15% of them said that emotional stress was the leading contributor to them experiencing outbreaks (outbreaks are the physical, visible expressions of the herpes virus).

-As a 500 hour registered Yoga teacher, I put together a series of 20 Yoga classes that can be found at www.spfpp.org/yoga for people to manage the emotional stress of navigating stigma.
+As a 500 hour registered Yoga teacher, I put together a series of 20 Yoga classes for people with herpes. for people to manage the emotional stress of navigating stigma.
 I combined this with a book that has been a tremendous help to me navigating the complex emotions of herpes stigma, Letting Go by David R. Hawkins.
 These classes are where we climb the emotions scale.
 I take a very Yin and relaxed approach to these Yoga and Meditation classes and speak to experiences people with herpes may have relating to stigma and their emotions about their diagnosis.

 So about my experience as a Black Man living with genital herpes HSV 1 and HSV 2, I am on various podcasts where I speak about this experience and consistently what I often say is that it is in fact lonely.
 I have a unique experience having been open about my status longer than I’ve been hiding with it, and the few other Black Men living with herpes that I know would die before they tell another person who doesn’t need to know.
 So navigating this space has been lonely.
 It isn’t difficult except that my peers are just white women with herpes who outside our shared herpes experiences and advocacy issues, I can’t quite relate to.